pzivich/Delicatessen/docs/Built-in Equations.rst

 -------------------------------------

 Rather than modeling the outcome, we can choose the inverse probability weighting (IPW) estimator, which models the probability of treatment.
-The estimating equations for the IPW estimator are also built-in to `deli`.
+The estimating equations for the IPW estimator are also built-in to `delicatessen`.

 To load the estimating equations, we call

 .. code::

-    from deli import MEstimators
+    from delicatessen import MEstimators
-    from deli.estimating_equations import ee_ipw
+    from delicatessen.estimating_equations import ee_ipw

 As with every built-in estimating equation, we will wrap it inside a function.